OFFIS-mosaik/mosaik/docs/tutorials/apache-superset.rst

    :width: 100%
    :align: center
    :alt: Step 2: Adding the database Credentials
 Step 2: Adding the database Credentials.
 If the database i run locally the IP-Address is 172.18.0.1 by default.
+If using Windows the IP might be host.docker.internal.

 .. figure:: /_static/tutorials/superset/Connect_step_3.png
    :width: 100%